-During the 2021-22 budgeting process, one of the critical goals was to maintain a wellestablished fund balance.
-This fund balance helped combat inflationary items such as insurance, utilities, food and fuel.
-Additionally, it helped protect the district against uncertain state funding, and helped prepare for the expiration of one-time federal relief funding.
+During the 2022-23 budgeting process, one of the critical goals was to maintain a well-established fund balance.
+This fund balance helped combat inflationary items such as insurance, utilities and fuel.
+Additionally, it helped protect the district against uncertain state funding along with the uncertainty of inflationary expenses.